 On Monday, Tuesday, and Friday, school kids up to Grade 5 (with adult supervision) can drop in from 2:15pm to 3:30pm; Grades 5 through 8 are welcome from 3:30pm to 4:45pm Monday, Tuesday, Wednesday, and Friday.
 The gym is open for Grades 9 through 12 Saturday evenings from 5pm to 7pm.

-The Crossman Centre also offers a great indoor walking option for strollers, welcome on the track from 11:30am to 1pm every day.
+The Crossman Centre also offers a great indoor walking option for strollers, welcome on the track from 10:30am to 12:30pm Monday through Saturday, starting in October.

 The Moncton Coliseum also offers indoor walking.
 Depending on what events are taking place, the Coliseum is open from 8am to 4pm on weekdays from October 1 to March 31.